suchowan/watson-api-client/README.md

 ###Relationship Extraction example

+The Watson Relationship Extraction Beta was deprecated on July 27th, 2016, and Relationship Extraction functionality has been merged into AlchemyLanguage.

-Let's use the 'Relationship Extraction' service.
+Let's use the [Relationship Extraction functionality in 'AlchemyLanguage'](https://www.ibm.com/watson/developercloud/doc/alchemylanguage/migration.shtml) service.

     require 'watson-api-client'
-    service = WatsonAPIClient::RelationshipExtraction.new(:user=>"xxxxxx",
+    service = WatsonAPIClient::AlchemyLanguage.new(:apikey=>"......",
-                                                          :password=>"yyyyy",
                                                    :verify_ssl=>OpenSSL::SSL::VERIFY_NONE)
-    result = service.extract('rt'  => 'json',
+    result = service.URLGetTypedRelations('model'      => 'en-news',
+                                          'url'        => 'www.cnn.com',
-                             'sid' => 'ie-en-news',
+                                          'outputMode' => 'json')
-                             'txt' => 'John Smith lives in New York, and he has been living there since 2001.') p JSON.parse(result.body)
+    p JSON.parse(result.body)

-####Generation of the RelationshipExtraction service object
+####Generation of the AlchemyLanguage service object
-First of all, the instance of the RelationshipExtraction class has to be generated.
+First of all, the instance of the AlchemyLanguage class has to be generated.
 The constructor argument is passed to the constructor of [RestClient::Resource](http://www.rubydoc.info/gems/rest-client/RestClient/Resource) class.
 Please refer to the document of the rest-client for the details of this hash argument.

-Class name called RelationshipExtraction is the camel case-ized service name of [Watson API Reference](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/apis/).
+Class name called AlchemyLanguage is the camel case-ized service name of [Watson API Reference](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/apis/).
-:user and :password are the 'username' and the 'password' picked out from environment variable VCAP_SERVICES.
+:apikey is the 'apikey' picked out from environment variable VCAP_SERVICES.
-Please refer to '[Viewing Bluemix environment variables](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/getting_started/gs-bluemix.shtml#vcapViewing)' for the details of VCAP_SERVICES.
+Please refer to '[Viewing Bluemix environment variables](http://www.ibm.com/watson/developercloud/doc/getting_started/gs-variables.shtml#vcapServices)' for the details of VCAP_SERVICES.

-However, when no server application associated with the service exists, 'Show Credentials' link does not appear on the console window.
-Therefore, it is necessary to start up a server application even if it is a dummy.

 If the server application is a Ruby on Rails application that require 'watson-api-client', and if it is deployed on the Cloud Foundry, the watson-api-client can read environment variable VCAP_SERVICES directly.
-In this case, the specification of :user and :password is omissible.
+In this case, the specification of :apikey is omissible.

-####Extraction of relationship in an example sentence using RelationshipExtraction#extract
+####Extraction of relationship in an example site using AlchemyLanguage#URLGetTypedRelations
-Next, by the 'extract' method of the RelationshipExtraction class, we try to extract relationship in an example sentence.
+Next, by the 'URLGetTypedRelations' method of the AlchemyLanguage class, we try to extract relationship in an example site.
-How to set the argument can be seen by clicking on the 'Expand Operations' link of the Watson API Reference 'Relationship Extraction'.
+How to set the arguments can be seen at Alchemy's [API Reference](https://www.ibm.com/watson/developercloud/alchemy-language/api/v1/#relations).

-The method name called 'extract' is the nickname corresponding to 'POST /v1/sire/0'.
-This can be seen by opening the JSON code of Swagger by clicking on the '[Raw](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/apis/listings/relationship-extraction)' link of the 'Relationship Extraction' of API Reference window.
+This can be seen by opening the [JSON code of Swagger](https://watson-api-explorer.mybluemix.net/listings/alchemy-language-v1.json).

-The list of the method of the RelationshipExtraction class can be seen even by using the following script.
+The list of the method of the AlchemyLanguage class can be seen even by using the following script.

-    p WatsonAPIClient::RelationshipExtraction::API['digest']
+    p WatsonAPIClient::AlchemyLanguage::API['digest']

-Since 'json' is specified as Return type ('rt') in this example, the JSON string is stored in the body of the 'extract' method response.
+Since 'json' is specified as output mode type ('outputMode') in this example, the JSON string is stored in the body of the 'URLGetTypedRelations' method response.
-When converting this JSON string to a hash object using JSON.parse method, the result of Relationship Extraction can be used variously by your client programs.
+When converting this JSON string to a hash object using JSON.parse method, the result of URLGetTypedRelations can be used variously by your client programs.

 ###Personality Insights example